-His business-etiquette, customer-service and communication workshops and keynotes are engaging and memorable, offering strategies for getting along and getting ahead in the modern era.
+His business-etiquette, customer-service and communication programs—both in-person and virtual—are engaging and memorable, offering strategies for getting along and getting ahead in the modern era.

 Among his clients have included the United States Department of Commerce, the Estée Lauder Companies, JPMorgan Chase, the Walt Disney Corporation, Bank of America, the American Automobile Association (AAA), the U.S. Army, Viacom, Toyota and UPS.

-Mr. Farley is a regular and popular guest on the NBC Today show, where he fields questions on matters of modern-day etiquette—subjects from “avoiding awkward hugs” to “what not to wear at a company beach outing.”
-In 2017, he debuted “Manners on the Move,” a special Today show series that examined incivility in America.
+Thomas is a regular and popular guest on the NBC Today show, where he fields questions on modern-day manners issues—subjects from “etiquette for virtual weddings” to “what not to wear at a company beach outing.”
+In 2017, he debuted “Manners on the Move,” a special multi-part Today show series that examined incivility in America.

-His insights appear regularly in other media outlets as well, including Dr. Oz, the New York Times, the Los Angeles Times, Wired and Money magazines, USA Today, CNN, VH1, ABC and on radio stations across the country.
+His syndicated weekly column, “Ask Mister Manners,” appears in Tribune publications throughout the United States, including the Chicago Tribune, the Baltimore Sun, the New York Daily News and beyond.
+His insights appear regularly in other media as well, including the Rachael Ray show, Inside Edition, Dr. Oz, the New York Times, the Los Angeles Times, Wired and Money magazines, USA Today, CNN, VH1, ABC and on radio stations across the country.

 Throughout 2011, he served as an ongoing host for the daily call-in program Living Today, on the Martha Stewart Living Radio network.
 He has been a guest lecturer at New York University’s School of Continuing and Professional Studies, and edited the anthology “Modern Manners: The Thinking Person’s Guide to Social Graces.”